gsmainclusivetechlab/mmapi-android-sdk/docs/internationalTransfer/createInternationalTransaction.Readme.md

- # Perform A International Transfer Transaction
+# Perform an International Transfer

-The sender FSP will sent a request with Transaction object to a function to perform a International Transfer Transaction
+`Here, createInternationalTransaction() creates a POST request to /transactions/type/inttransfer`

+> `Provided with a valid object representation, this endpoint allows for a new transaction to be created for a inttransfer transaction type passed via the URL.`

 ### Usage/Examples